SS Andrea Doria: Impact and penetration

-When Andrea Doria and Stockholm collided at almost a 90° angle, Stockholms sharply raked ice breaking prow pierced Andrea Doria's starboard side about one-third of her length from the bow, under the ship's bridge.
+Andrea Doria and Stockholm collided at almost a 90° angle.
+Stockholm's bow, heavily reinforced for operations in the icy North Atlantic, pierced Andrea Doria's starboard side about one-third of her length from the bow, under the ship's bridge.
 It penetrated the hull to a depth of nearly 40 ft, and the keel.
 Below the waterline, five fuel tanks on Andrea Doria's starboard side were torn open, and they filled with thousands of tons of seawater.
 Meanwhile, air was trapped in the five empty tanks on the port side, causing them to float more readily, contributing to a severe list.
-The ship's large fuel tanks were mostly empty at the time of the collision, since the ship was nearing the end of her voyage, worsening the list.

 Andrea Doria was designed with her hull divided into 11 watertight compartments, separated by steel bulkheads that ran across the width of her hull, rising from the bottom of the ship's hull up to A Deck.
 The only openings in the bulkheads were on the bottom deck, where watertight doors were installed for use by the engine crew and could be easily closed in an emergency.
 Her design specified that if any two adjacent watertight compartments were breached, she could remain afloat.
 In addition, following the rules and guidelines set by the International Conference for Safety of Life at Sea of 1948, Andrea Doria was designed to handle a list, even under the worst imaginable circumstances, but not one greater than 15°.
 However, the combination of the five flooded tanks on one side and the five empty tanks on the other left her with a list that, within a few minutes of the collision, exceeded 20°.
 While the collision itself penetrated only one of Andrea Doria's watertight compartments, the severe list would gradually pull the tops of the bulkheads along the starboard side below the level of the water, allowing seawater to flow down corridors, down stairwells, and any other way it could find into the next compartment in line.
 The collision had also torn into an access tunnel running from the generator room, which was located in the compartment directly aft of where the collision had happened, to a small room at the forward end of the tank compartment containing the controls for the tank pumps.
 But a fatal flaw in Andrea Doria's design existed, as at the point where the tunnel went through the bulkhead separating the two compartments, no watertight door was present.
 This allowed the generator room to flood rapidly, contributing to not only an increase in flooding, but a loss of electricity.